 Connections will become an important resource for you either now or eventually.

 At age 33, Andrew Carnegie was already doing extremely well in his life, making USD$50,000 a year.
 However, he found emptiness in his life in his riches.
 It was then that he realized that a life lived for self was a very empty life.

-As a leader, you need understand that we live to be a blessing to the people around us.
-This includes the people you are benefit through your organization, as well as your team.
+As a leader, you need understand that we live to become a blessing to the people around us.
+This includes the people you are benefit through your organization.
 If you seek to succeed at the expense of others, or seek to take and hoard, you’ll find yourself living a very empty life.

 It is important therefore, to live your life to give, and to teach your team as well to live a life to give.
-With that attitude, you will succeed and become someone of significance in life.
+With that attitude, you will succeed and become a leader of significance in your life.